Bronson Pinchot: Career

-Pinchot appeared in several feature films, such as Hot Resort, Risky Business, Beverly Hills Cop, The First Wives Club, True Romance, Courage Under Fire and It's My Party.
+Pinchot appeared in several feature films, such as Hot Resort, Risky Business, Beverly Hills Cop, The First Wives Club, True Romance, Courage Under Fire, and It's My Party.
 He also played Dennis Kemper in the short-lived NBC sitcom Sara.
 Pinchot was hired to replace Fisher Stevens as Ben Jabituya in the 1986 film Short Circuit, but Pinchot eventually left the production in order to begin work on Perfect Strangers, and Stevens was subsequently rehired for the role.

 Starting in 1986, Pinchot played Balki Bartokomous on the long-running ABC sitcom Perfect Strangers.
-When the show concluded filming its eight-season run in September 1992 (with the condensed final season airing during the summer of 1993), Pinchot secured the starring role on a new sitcom for CBS, entitled The Trouble with Larry.
+When the show concluded filming its eight-season run in September 1992 (with the condensed final season airing during mid- 1993), Pinchot secured the starring role on a new sitcom for CBS, entitled The Trouble with Larry.
 The series premiered just three weeks after ABC's Perfect Strangers finale in August 1993, and one episode (which never aired) was directed by Mark Linn-Baker, Pinchot's co-star on Strangers.
 After three weeks of dismal ratings and poor reviews, The Trouble with Larry was canceled.
-Pinchot would subsequently be rehired by Perfect Strangers producers Tom Miller and Bob Boyett for roles on two more of their sitcoms: Step By Step, where he played French hairdresser Jean-Luc Rieupeyroux in early 1997, and, that fall, on Meego, where he played an alien who crash-landed on Earth and took up residence with an American family.
+Pinchot would subsequently be rehired by Perfect Strangers producers Tom Miller and Bob Boyett for roles on two more of their sitcoms: Step By Step where he played French hairdresser Jean-Luc Rieupeyroux in early 1997, and late the same year in Meego where he played an alien who crash-landed on Earth.

 In 2008, Pinchot read the audio version of The Learners, author Chip Kidd's followup to The Cheese Monkeys.
 He also voiced Max, the fully restored Black 1964 VW Beetle, in the 2009 Volkswagen "Das Auto" campaign.
 Between 2009 and 2014, Pinchot narrated over 100 audiobooks.
 In 2010, Pinchot read the audio version of the novels Matterhorn and Blood Oath.
 For the Blackstone Audio collection Patricia Highsmith: Selected Novels and Short Stories, he provided a reading of several stories, including Strangers on a Train.
 Pinchot also narrated for Christopher Healy's children's series, The Hero's Guide.
 He was recognized for his work with a number of awards, including Audible.com's 2010 Narrator of the Year.

 On February 12, 2012, Pinchot starred in a home restoration show on DIY Network titled The Bronson Pinchot Project.
 The program is based on his hobby of restoring old homes using salvaged materials.
 On March 8, 2018, it was announced that Pinchot would play George Hawthorne, the villainous, puritanical principal of Baxter High, who regularly clashes with Sabrina Spellman and her friends in the Netflix series The Chilling Adventures of Sabrina.
 The series premiered in October 2018.